Psiphon-Inc/psiphon-automation/README.md

 Psiphon 3 is a circumvention system.
 To accomplish its design goals, it uses computer security technology including encryption and digital signatures.
-Using these algorithms does not mean Psiphon 3 offers additional security properties such as privacy or authentication for users Internet traffic.
+Using these algorithms does not mean Psiphon 3 offers additional security properties such as privacy or authentication of destination sites for users' Internet traffic.

 - Confidentiality.
-Traffic routed between a users computer and Psiphon proxy is encrypted and authenticated (using standard SSH and L2TP/IPSec VPN algorithms).
+Traffic routed between a user's computer and a Psiphon proxy is encrypted and authenticated (using standard SSH and L2TP/IPSec VPN algorithms).
 The purpose of this encryption is to evade censorship based on deep-packet inspection of traffic, not to add confidentiality to the user's Internet traffic.
-The users traffic is plaintext to the Psiphon proxy and to the Internet at large as it egresses from the Psiphon proxy.
+The user's traffic is plaintext to the Psiphon proxy and to the Internet at large as it egresses from the Psiphon proxy.
 Put simply, Psiphon does not add HTTPS or equivilent security where it is not already in place at the application level.